devsphere-apps/react-native-sound/README.md

 # react-native-sound

+> **🎵 Enhanced Fork with Gapless Looping**: This is an enhanced version of react-native-sound featuring true gapless looping for professional audio applications.
+Based on the original [zmxv/react-native-sound](https://github.com/zmxv/react-native-sound) with additional professional-grade audio capabilities.

 [![](https://img.shields.io/npm/v/react-native-sound.svg?style=flat-square)][npm]
 [![](https://img.shields.io/npm/l/react-native-sound.svg?style=flat-square)][npm]
 [![](https://img.shields.io/npm/dm/react-native-sound.svg?style=flat-square)][npm]

 [npm]: https://www.npmjs.com/package/react-native-sound

-⚠️ We need help to maintain react-native-sound https://github.com/zmxv/react-native-sound/pulls

-React Native module for playing sound clips on iOS, Android, and Windows.
+React Native module for playing sound clips on iOS, Android, and Windows with enhanced gapless looping capabilities.

 Be warned, this software is alpha quality and may have bugs.
 Test on your own and use at your own risk!